aniketrajnish/2d-lighting-system-unity/README.md

 3. Add raytracing.cs to the camera.
 4. Adjust and assign the parameters in the inspector.
 5. If you want the surroundings to react to the rays naturally, add colorChange.cs to them.
 6. The player controller has been commented out (just in case if have written yours).
-Else you can simply remove the commented Update & Fixed Update function in raytracing.cs to use this controller.<br><br>
+Else you can simply remove the commented Update & Fixed Update function in raytracing.cs to use this controller.
-Create a material using the Alpha/VertexLit Colored shader (an Unlit shader that supports both Vertex colors and transparency) and assign it as a material to the lines (in raytracing.cs) to give the light a more natural look.
+<br>Create a material using the Alpha/VertexLit Colored shader (an Unlit shader that supports both Vertex colors and transparency) and assign it as a material to the lines (in raytracing.cs) to give the light a more natural look.